 I put everything you need to know about each Cricut EasyPress model in an easy-to-follow video.
 You can watch that below.

-If you’re wondering how the EasyPress compares to other ways to add heat transfer vinyl to surfaces such as an iron or traditional heat press, I’ve got those answers for you too!
+If you're wondering how the EasyPress compares to other methods for adding heat transfer vinyl to surfaces, such as an iron or traditional heat press, I've got the answers for you, too!
 You can see my comparison with an iron here and with a traditional heat press here.

 Can't watch the video or want even more information?
 Keep reading – I spell it all out for you!